-Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims “Racism” After Shoe Fight
+Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims ‘Racism’ After Shoe Fight

 After Nicki Minaj has been teasing fans with alleged pregnancy photos and reuniting with Drake, she decided to get into a feud with Giuseppe Zanotti over using her name in his shoe line.
 It all started when the rapper got into a social media feud against the designer for being inspired by her image in a line of shoes called “Nicki.”
 According to People Style, there are currently 23 styles using her name.

-Minaj loved the shoes so much that she wore them for a Cosmopolitan photo shoot and even included the lyrics to her song, “Pound the Alarm.”
-But, according to Minaj, when she reached out to the designer about a possible collaboration, he did not return her calls.
+Minaj loved the shoes so much that she wore them for a Cosmopolitan photo shoot and even included the lyrics to her song “Pound the Alarm.”
+However, according to Minaj, when she reached out to the designer about a possible collaboration, he did not return her calls.
 Zanotti has worked with other celebrities before, including Jennifer Lopez and Zayn Malik.
 Minaj claims that “racism” is the reason why he won’t work with the “Side to Side” rapper.

 “Dear @giuseppezanottidesign,” she wrote on Instagram. “#RunMeMyCHECK your PR must’ve fell & bumped their head when they told my agency they weren’t discussing anything with us.
 I’m giving you 24 hours. #GiuseppeWhatsGood 23 pairs of sneakers in my collection & they won’t take a call?”